Henry Cotton (doctor): Investigation and controversy

-From the outset, Greenacre's reports were critical, with regard to both the hospital, which she felt was as unwholesome as the typical asylum, and Cotton, whom she found "singularly peculiar".
+From the outset, Greenacre's reports were critical of the hospital, which she felt was as unwholesome as the typical asylum, and Cotton, whom she found "singularly peculiar".
 She realized that the appearance and behavior of almost all of the psychotic patients were disturbing to her because their teeth had been removed, making it difficult for them to eat or speak.
-Further reports cast serious doubt on Cotton's reported results; she found the staff records to be chaotic and the data to be internally contradictory.
-In 1925 criticism of the hospital reached the New Jersey State Senate, which launched an investigation with testimony from unhappy former patients and employees of the hospital.
-Countering the criticism, the trustees of the hospital confirmed their confidence in the staff and director and presented extensive professional praise of the hospital and the procedures followed under the direction of Cotton, whom they considered a pioneer.
+Further reports cast serious doubt on Cotton's reported results; Greenacre found the staff records chaotic and the data internally contradictory.
+In 1925 criticism of the hospital reached the New Jersey State Senate, which launched an investigation with testimony from unhappy former patients and hospital employees.
+Countering the criticism, the hospital trustees confirmed their confidence in the staff and director and presented extensive professional praise of the hospital and the procedures followed under the direction of Cotton, whom they considered a pioneer.
 On September 24, 1925, The New York Times stated that, "eminent physicians and surgeons testified that the New Jersey State Hospital for the Insane was the most progressive institution in the world for the care of the insane and that the newer method of treating the insane by the removal of focal infection placed the institution in a unique position with respect to hospitals for the mentally ill", and related accolades given in support of Henry A. Cotton by many professionals and politicians.